rajsite/webvi-experiments/RichText/README.md

 ### Maintenance

-A really rough measure of how well a library is maintained.
+A really rough measure of how well a library is maintained **according to my opinion**.
 Some things to consider:
 - Does the library have regular releases?

    A stable library that's been around for a while may have infrequent major releases but hopefully address security issues and bugs.